kennylwx/mod.io-test/README.md

 3. I initially took on Typescript, as I thought it would help, but it proved to be the opposite (at least in the short run).
 It took out a lot of my time, as I had to figure out how the types of new APIs (Vue3), which I am unfamiliar with.

+### Things that I have liked

-4. I used Postman to test out the APIs listed on [mod.io docs](https://docs.mod.io/?javascript#get-authenticated-user) beforehand, and it was definitely a right move.
+1. I used Postman to test out the APIs listed on [mod.io docs](https://docs.mod.io/?javascript#get-authenticated-user) beforehand, and it was definitely a right move.
 It's a great tool.

-5. One of the highlights was building a verification security code interface.
+2. One of the highlights was building a verification security code interface.
 It was interesting, as I had only come across using it.
 The pasting the security code mechanism still has many issues with it, and I will be solving that first.

 ## Task